Robust Random Graph Matching in Dense Graphs via an Approximate Message Passing Type Algorithm: Analysis of the algorithm

 \subsection{Heuristics}

 { }

-Before moving to the formal proof of Theorem~\ref{main-thm}, we feel that it is a bit necessary to discuss some heuristics behind this algorithm.
-Without losing of generality, we may assume that $\pi_*=\mathsf{id}$.
-The main intuition is that we expect the following concentration phenomenon.
-Informally speaking, we expect the following results hold:
+Before moving to the formal proof of Theorem~\ref{main-thm}, we outline some of the main ideas in analyzing our matching algorithm.
+Without loss of generality, we may assume throughout the rest of this paper that $\pi_*=\mathsf{id}$.
+Recall the heuristics behind our iteration explained in Remark~\ref{remark-intuition-iteration}.
+Using \eqref{eq-intuition-2}--\eqref{eq-intuition-4}, we see that at time $t^*$, we have

-To get a feeling about \eqref{eq-intuition}, let us assume that \eqref{eq-intuition} holds at time $t$ and try to verify \eqref{eq-intuition} for $t+1$ in a non-rigorous way.
-We first employ a non-rigorous simplification by regarding $\widehat f^{(t)}, \widehat g^{(t)}$ as fixed and simply ignore the adversary corruption (i.e., by viewing $E,F=\mathbb O$).
-Under this simplification, by \eqref{eq-def-iter-h-ell} we see that $\widehat h^{(t)}$ and $\widehat \ell^{(t)}$ are two Gaussian matrices, with sample covariance structure given by